IBM/secure-and-personalize-your-app-using-appid/README.md

 Make a note of `Service credentials` in a text file.
 These will be needed in later steps.

-### 3. Configure AppID
+### 3. Configure App ID

-Access the AppID service instance using IBM Cloud dashboard.
+Access the App ID service instance using IBM Cloud dashboard.
 Select `Manage Authentication` in left panel menu.
 It shows the list of `Identity Providers`.
 We are using social sign-in using Facebook and Google only in this code pattern, hence disable other identity providers except Facebook and Google.
 The changes will get saved automatically.

 Next, go to `Login Customization` in left panel menu.
 Using this you can customize your login page.